As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Find out below, as I demystify the pros and cons of the roll-top backpack.
 Then, I’ll review the 11 greatest roll top backpacks currently on the market to help you choose the best product to suit your particular needs.
 This article contains sponsored products, however, all views are my own and I only include awesome products.

-Here are my top five rolltop backpacks, keep reading for the full list.
+Here are my top four rolltop backpacks, keep reading for the full list.

 |Best Overall: Johnny Urban